Create a Print-Rich Environment with Labels that Promote Literacy

 If you cannot write Chinese or don’t have time to write:

-If you want to create labels to learn a new language but cannot write it, then you will need printed labels with black ink.
-For Chinese, a brush-style font like KaiTi is recommended so that the start and end of each stroke is visible.
+If you want to create labels to learn a new language but cannot write them, you will need printed labels with black ink.
+For Chinese, a brush-style font like KaiTi is recommended so that the start and end of each stroke are visible.

 Pros and cons of handwriting labels